ApexRMS/lucasbuilder/docs/getting_started.md

 ## **Step 4: Run the model**

 If not using conda, SyncroSim needs the location of your R executable, which will be found automatically if it is installed in the default location.
-To check, double-click on **lucasbuilder-conus** and navigate to the **System** tab.
+To check, double-click on the **lucasbuilder-conus** library and navigate to the **System** tab.
 In the **Tools > R** datasheet, you should see the file path to your R executable.
 If not, click **Browse...** and navigate to the correct file location.

-Select the **Calculate Flow Rates** scenario and press **Run** on the top toolbar.
-If prompted to save your project, click **Yes**.
+* Select the **Calculate Flow Rates** scenario and press **Run** on the top toolbar.
+If prompted to save your library, click **Yes**.
 <br>
 <img align="middle" style="padding: 3px" width="750" src="assets/images/screencap-4_1.png">
 <br>

 If the run is successful, you will see a *Status* of **Done** in the *Run Monitor* window, at which point you can close the *Run Monitor* window; otherwise, click on the **Run Log** link to see a report of any problems.
 Make any necessary changes to your scenario, then re-run the scenario.
 <br>
 <img align="middle" style="padding: 3px" width="750" src="assets/images/screencap-4_2.png">
 <br>

-Repeat the process with the **Run Spin-up** scenario.
+* Repeat the process with the **Run Spin-up** scenario.

 Notice that the outputs from the **Calculate Flow Rates** scenario serve as inputs for the spin-up runs.
 In turn, the results from the **Run Spin-up** scenario are used as inputs for the **Single Cell – No Disturbance** scenario.
 Looking at the *Pipeline* of each scenario, you can notice the sequence of modeling stages.

 > **Warning Note:** Running these scenarios will take approximatelly 3.5 GB of disk space.

-Once the **Run Setup** scenarios have completed successfully, the **Run Forecast** scenarios can be run.
+Once the **Run Setup** scenarios have completed successfully, the **Run Forecast** scenario can be run.

-Repeat the steps above to run the **Single Cell – No Disturbance** scenario.
+* Repeat the steps above to run the **Single Cell – No Disturbance** scenario.

 When a scenario is run, a new Results Scenario will appear in the Results folder, and its results are automatically loaded after a successful scenario run. **Scenarios** which contain results added to the results viewer appear in **bold** in the *Explorer*.
 <br>
 <img align="middle" style="padding: 3px" width="500" src="assets/images/screencap-4_3.png">
 <br>

-You can add and remove Results Scenarios from the list of scenarios being analyzed by selecting a scenario in the *Explorer* and then choosing either **Add to Results** or **Remove from Results** from the scenario menu.
+You can add and remove Results Scenarios from the list of scenarios being analyzed by selecting a scenario in the *Explorer* and then choosing **Add to Results** or **Remove from Results** from either the Scenario menu tab, or by right-clicking over the scenario.
 To simplify the outputs, right-click over the **Calculate Flow Rates** and **Run Spin-up** scenarios and select **Remove from Results** at the bottom of the menu.

 Scenario results can be viewed and compared through **Charts** and **Maps**.
 You can compare the results of your **Single Cell – No Disturbance** run with validation outputs generated by the **CBM Output** scenario by adding both scenarios to the *Results Viewer*.

-Move to the **Charts** tab at the bottom left of the **Scenario Manager** screen and double-click on the **Single Cell – Biomass** chart to open it.
+* Move to the **Charts** tab at the bottom left of the **Scenario Manager** screen and double-click on the **Single Cell – Biomass** chart to open it.
 <br>
 <img align="middle" style="padding: 3px" width="500" src="assets/images/screencap-4_4.png">
 <br>
 The following charts will be plotted.
+The two colours correspond to the two scenarios that were added to the Results Viewer.
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-4_5.png">
 <br>

-Double-click on the **Single Cell – Aboveground DOM** and **Single Cell – Belowground DOM** charts to view the results.
+* Double-click on the **Single Cell – Aboveground DOM** and **Single Cell – Belowground DOM** charts to view the results.

 You can view results for the different forest types by changing the **State Class** selection and then clicking **Apply**.
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-4_6.png">
 <br>

 > **Note:** This example is non-spatial.
 Therefore, there are no map outputs to display.

-The **Single Cell – No Disturbance** scenario differs slightly from the CBM output for some forest types.
+The **Single Cell – No Disturbance** scenario differs slightly from the **CBM Output** for some forest types.
 These discrepancies are due to different default input parameter values in the CBM output.
 For example, in this **LUCAS Builder – CONUS** template library, we used a fire return interval of 1000 years for the Redwoods Forest Type Group, whereas the CBM output used a default fire return interval of 300 years.
 Also, LUCAS Builder uses a different smoothing algorithm for nonmerchantable biomass pools at young stand ages; therefore, results from the LUCAS Builder package will differ slightly from the CBM output at young stand ages.